OPS-E2E-PPE/VBA-Docs/api/Publisher.ColorCMYK.Black.md

 ## Example

-This example creates two new shapes and then sets the CMYK fill color for one shape and sets the CMYK values of the second shape to the same CMYK values.
+This example creates two new shapes, and then sets the CMYK fill color for one shape and the CMYK values of the second shape to the same CMYK values.

 ```vb
 Sub ReturnAndSetCMYK()